-The Executive - The Executive are responsible for most decisions and is made up of the Leader and a Cabinet.
-Major decisions to be taken are published in advance in the Executive's Forward Plan, and will generally be discussed in a meeting open to the public.
+The Executive are responsible for most decisions and is made up of the Leader and a Cabinet.
+Major decisions to be taken are published in advance in the Executive's Notice of Forthcoming Key Decisions, and will generally be discussed in a meeting open to the public.
 All decisions must be in line with our overall policies and budget.
 Any decisions the Executive wishes to take outside the budget or policy framework must be referred to Council as a whole to decide.

-Corporate Management Team - The Corporate Management Team comprises the Chief Executive (and Head of Paid Service) with responsibility for Regeneration and Development, Director of Governance and Monitoring Officer, Director of Finance, Housing and Community and S151 Officer and Director of Environment and Corporate Assets.
+(e) Corporate Management Team

+The Corporate Management Team comprises the Chief Executive (and Head of Paid Service) with responsibility for Regeneration and Development; Director of Governance (and Monitoring Officer); Director of Finance, Housing and Community (and S151 Officer) and Director of Environment and Corporate Assets.

-Members of Corporate Management_Team have a responsibility for the day to day running of each Division of the Council.
-They must regularly assess their division's assurance arrangements and provide the Council with the opportunity to keep check on the adequacy of its overall arrangements.
+Members of Corporate Management Team have a responsibility for the day to day running of each Division of the Council.
+They must regularly assess their Division's assurance arrangements and provide the Council with the opportunity to keep check on the adequacy of its overall arrangements.